avigad/mathematics_in_lean_source/source/basics.rst

 The symbol doesn't appear until you hit space or the tab key.
 If you hover over a symbol when reading a Lean file, VS Code will show you the syntax that can be used to enter it.
-If your keyboard does not have a backslash, you can change the leading character by changing the ``lean.input.leader`` setting in VS Code.
+If your keyboard does not have an easily accessible backslash, you can change the leading character by changing the ``lean.input.leader`` setting in VS Code.